 Lilongwe Airport was also certified as ‘safe for travel’, having been officially accredited on the Airport Health Accreditation (AHA) program for the COVID-19 pandemic.
 The accreditation is organised by the Airport Council International (ACI), a global trade representative of the world’s airport authorities.

 - Malawi’s borders were fully opened in August 2021 to allow entry for all travellers with a negative PCR test obtained no more than 72 hours prior to arrival.
-(PCR test requirement applies to all travellers over 12 months of age).
-The official August release from the Malawi Ministry of Health can be downloaded by clicking here.
-And the latest Guidance on International Travel issued in September 2021 can be downloaded by clicking here.

 - In late November 2021, the Presidential Taskforce announced the additional need (as from 10 December 2021) for all travellers to show a valid electronic COVID-19 full vaccination Certificate at point of entry.
-(Those unable to show a certificate will be expected to access COVID-19 Vaccine made available for free.
-And anyone refusing the vaccine will undergo institutional quarantine for 10 days at their cost).
-The full statement can be downloaded by clicking here.

-- To ensure the integrity of presented certificates at Malawi’s borders, the Ministry of Health (in collaboration with the African Union and Africa CDC) are implementing an online system to authenticate and verify travellers COVID-19 certificates in line with the Trusted Travel (TT) framework.
+- To ensure the integrity of presented certificates at Malawi’s borders, the Ministry of Health (in collaboration with the African Union and Africa CDC) implemented an online system to authenticate and verify travellers COVID-19 certificates in line with the Trusted Travel (TT) framework.
 Click here for the announcement and click here for the guide to using the TT system.

 Various announcements and documents issued through the pandemic can be viewed in this folder

 For further details on getting to Malawi, go to our ‘Getting There‘ page.